- 1 Top 5 Best 55 Inch 4K TV Compared

 - Viewing Angle: If you're using your 55 inch television in a large room, you'll want to make sure the screen you select can be viewed clearly from wide angles.
 Different TVs have different capabilities when it comes to their viewing angles, so pay attention to this.

 - Price: When it comes to finding the sweet spot in the market between price and screen size, the 55 inch TV 4K market is in the spotlight currently, as units are beginning to slip under that magic price point of $1,000.
 With prices dropping quickly, shop around to find the best 55 inch TVs.
+With a price drop, you may be able to even go beyond 55 inches.

 Mistakes to Avoid